larsbratholm/atomorder/README.md

 # atomorder
-Maps atoms from reactants to products in a reaction.
+Maps atoms from reactants to products in a reaction. (not working yet)